Last updated: May 12th, 2026 at 13:10 UTC+02:00

 Let’s focus on that last option.
 Even as a mid-range phone, the Galaxy A57 makes a strong case because it is a much newer phone.
 Here are a few main reasons why it can be a decent S21 FE replacement:

 On that last point, the Exynos 1680 is genuinely more impressive than it may seem at a glance.
-For example, in the 3DMark Wild Life Extreme test, it’s at least on par with or slightly better than the Snapdragon 888 and Exynos 2100.
+For example, in the 3DMark Wild Life Extreme test, it shows much better numbers than the Exynos 2100.
+The Galaxy A57 posts around 1600 points in that test, while the S21 FE posts closer to 1,000 points.

-Now, synthetic benchmarks don't tell the whole story, but those scores at least show that the mid-range chip is capable (or that the S21 FE's chip is really aging).
-Either way, because the Exynos 1680 is built on a 4nm process instead of 5nm, it’s also more power-efficient.
+Synthetic benchmarks don't tell the whole story, but those scores at least show that the mid-range chip is capable.
+And because the Exynos 1680 is built on a 4nm process instead of 5nm, it’s also more power-efficient.

 That said, moving to the A57 does mean giving up a couple of features, including Samsung DeX and wireless charging.
 But if you need a replacement sooner rather than later, the Galaxy A57 remains a strong option if you can look past those few features that it lacks.